Novel villain in association with drink (5)

 'novel villain' is the definition.

 'fagin' can be an answer for 'villain' (I have seen 'Dickensian villain' mean 'fagin' so perhaps 'villain' could also mean 'fagin').
-I am not sure about the 'novel' bit.
+I am not certain of the 'novel' bit.

 'association with drink' is the wordplay.

-'association with' becomes 'fa' (I can't justify this - if you can you should give a lot more credence to this answer).
+'association with' becomes 'fa' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'drink' becomes 'gin' (gin is an alcoholic drink).